-Each prospective Shareholder is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended or an investor whose purchase is directed by a registered investment adviser acting in a fiduciary capacity.
+Each prospective Shareholder is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended.
 Shares are being offered only to investors that are "Eligible Investors."
 Currently, Eligible Investors include investors who are customers or clients of the Distributor or Selling Agents, as authorized by the Distributor.
 Shareholders who purchase additional Shares are required to meet the foregoing eligibility criteria at the time of the additional purchase.
 The relevant investor qualifications are set forth in the investor application documents, as supplemented by the Selling Agents, and must be completed by each prospective Shareholder.
 Shares may not be purchased by nonresident aliens, foreign corporations, foreign partnerships, foreign trusts or foreign estates, all as defined in the U.S. Internal Revenue Code of 1986, as amended (the "Code").